susanBuck/notes/08_Photoshop/02_The_Basics.md

 ## Agenda

 * Set up your workspace, learn about common tools and all the PS panels.
-* Start implementing a full design, learning lots of tools, tips and tricks along the way.
+* Implement a full design, learning lots of tools, tips, and tricks along the way.
-* Piece apart design into HTML/CSS.

 ## Topics covered